While we’re positive you respect your cat on a daily basis, there’s actually a special holiday to honor our cats. March 28th is Respect Your Cat Day!

 If your cat isn’t housebroken, don’t worry because it’s a very simple task to teach them.

-If you’re thinking about adding a cat to your family or you’re a brand new cat owner, the video above is great to keep in mind.
+If you’re thinking about adding a cat to your family or you’re a brand new cat parent, the video above is great to keep in mind.
 Training your cat to use the litter box is pretty straightforward for both you and your cat.

 Also, remember it’s extremely important for your cat’s health to keep the box clean on a daily basis.